-For 2022, the NCC received a total of 12 reports from four agencies of the public making allegations of racial profiling.
+For 2024, the NCC received a total of 8 reports from four agencies of the public making allegations of racial profiling.
 All agencies involved conducted internal investigations.
-In 11 of the allegations, the officer was exonerated.
-In the remaining one allegation, disciplinary action was taken against the officer(s) involved.
+In all 8 of the allegations, the officer was exonerated.

 The reported data do not provide enough information to determine motivation or cause for any apparent disproportionality.
 Although this level of data does not allow definite conclusions in those areas, it does serve as a basis for constructive discussion between police and citizens regarding ways to reduce racial bias and/or perceptions of racial bias.